How we got started

 Donated Services and Supplies

 The NC Wildlife Resources Commission has cleared paths for volunteers to reach trash sites.
 NC Big Sweep and the NC Dept. of Transportation, Highway Stormwater Program have donated bags, gloves and trash grabbers.
 The Piedmont Section of the U.S. Coast Guard Auxiliary has given on-water logistical support.
-Cross Winds Boating Center has provided pontoon boats and operators to ferry volunteers and trash.
+Cross Winds Boating Center and Jordan Lake Water Sports have provided pontoon boats and operators to ferry volunteers and trash.